itsmrpeck/sglobbylink/README.md

-# SGLobbyLink v0.1 - by Mr Peck
+# SGLobbyLink v1.0 - by Mr Peck

+# Download:

+- Windows: Get the .exe here https://github.com/itsmrpeck/sglobbylink/releases
+- Others: It's Windows only, sorry.

 # How to use: